ameliacode/ameliacode/README.md

 - Character Animation & Motion Control | Masters degrees - Motion Synthesis, Reinforcement Learning

 ### What I do
-I am currently working for Startup company, mainly focused on Robotics Computer Vision.
+I am currently working for Startup company, mainly focused on Camera Software development.
-My research mostly revolved around motion control from generated model with reinforcement learning.  <br/>
+My research mostly revolved around motion control from generated model with reinforcement learning.
+However, I keep broadening my perspective beyond my safezone. <br/>

 I plan to study pose estimation with single rgb videos, simulation, or build application from it in future.
 Feel free to contact if you're interested.
 Any suggestions, toy projects are always a yes :)